aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/use-cli/on-chain/ledger.md

    }
    ```

    In the example, they chose to use the first ledger account by entering `0` after the `aptos init` command.
-You can choose whichever account you want.
+You may choose whichever account you want.

    **Common errors:**